The Durham Proverbs: Purpose

 The Durham Proverbs comprise a mixture of true proverbs and maxims, and are clearer in this regard, according to linguist and Anglo-Saxon anthropologist Nigel Barley (Barley 1972), than the collection of Old English poems entitled the Maxims are — the latter's status being comparatively unclear.
 According to the Encyclopedia of the Middle Ages a maxim is a short statement that (as Laingui puts it) "sets out a general principle", that briefly expounds a liturgical, legal, moral, or political rule as a short mnemonic device.
 The Durham Proverbs are called proverbs because the collection has what Marsden calls "transferability" to man.

 The Durham Proverbs are not as serious as some of the Old English maxims and can even be considered humorous in some areas.
 The proverbs are similar to fables or parables seen in Modern English.
 Each proverb has a lesson to teach, as do the fables and parables.
-It is important to note the proverbs' resemblance to Old English poetry.
+The proverbs' have a resemblance to Old English poetry.
 Using alliteration and rhythm, the proverbs show some of the earliest uses of words and phrases, such as "cwæþ se (þe)" which translates to "quoth he who", and is later seen in more Middle English sources.
 In addition to their importance of gaining knowledge of the Old English history, the proverbs include many words that are not seen anywhere else in Old English writings.
 Arngart suggests that the study of the proverbs "furnishes insights into contemporary folklore and social life".